PennyLaneAI/qml/videos.rst

     :title: Optimizing a quantum circuit with PennyLane
     :author: Catalina Albornoz (Xanadu)

-    Understand one of the most fundamental ingredients used in quantum algorithms and quantum machine learning: optimizing quantum circuits.
+    Understand one of the most fundamental ingredients used in near-term quantum algorithms and quantum machine learning: optimizing quantum circuits.

 .. youtube:: eRBk1_qA86Y